Shiplake College logo

 Year 9 are introduced to the influence of Aristotle’s Rhetoric through the study of speeches by Alexander the Great, Elizabeth 1, Martin Luther King and Malala.
 Through exposing students to the gold standard of the subject, we are encouraging them to reflect this in their own writing.

 In addition to their timetabled English lessons, KS3 students also have one reading session a week.
-This session is supported by the Accelerated Reader Programme, a platform which monitors reading progress and encourages students to read widely and for pleasure through fun quizzing.
+This session is supported by a bespoke reading challenge in which pupils work towards Bronze, Silver and Gold awards.

 GCSE